gvwilson/thirdbit/fiction/maddy-roo/index.md

 A few grownups nodded or said hello as they passed.
 Maddy nodded back,
 but was too busy being annoyed to do any more than that.
-It had been two years since the bots had taken her father.
-She had helped her mother every day since then: cleaning the house, mixing paint for portraits and signs, and most of all,
+She had helped her mother every single day since the bots had taken her father: cleaning the house, mixing paint for portraits and signs, and most of all,